mariorod98/ObsidianVault/🌱 Seedbox/UE4 Interface.md

 ```
 **BlueprintNativeEvent Interface Functions**
 ```
-IReactToTriggerInterface::Execute_ReactToTrigger(instigatorActor, other params);
+IPickable::Execute_Pick(instigatorActor, other params);
 ```

 ### Determining if a class implements an interface
 Any of the following functions will check if a class implements an interface:
 ```
-bool bIsImplemented = OriginalObject->GetClass()->ImplementsInterface(UReactToTriggerInterface::StaticClass()); // bIsImplemented will be true if OriginalObject implements UReactToTriggerInterface.
+bool bIsImplemented = OriginalObject->GetClass()->ImplementsInterface(UPickable::StaticClass()); // bIsImplemented will be true if OriginalObject implements UPickable.

-bIsImplemented = OriginalObject->Implements<UReactToTriggerInterface>(); // bIsImplemented will be true if OriginalObject implements UReactToTriggerInterfacce.
+bIsImplemented = OriginalObject->Implements<UPickable>(); // bIsImplemented will be true if OriginalObject implements UPickable.

-IReactToTriggerInterface* ReactingObjectA = Cast<IReactToTriggerInterface>(OriginalObject); // ReactingObject will be non-null if OriginalObject implements UReactToTriggerInterface.
+IPickable* ReactingObjectA = Cast<IPickable>(OriginalObject); // ReactingObject will be non-null if OriginalObject implements IPickable.
 ```

 ### Casting to other Unreal Types
 UE4 casting system supports casting from one interface to another, or from an interface to an Unreal type.
 ```
+// Casting an object to an interface
-IReactToTriggerInterface* ReactingObject = Cast<IReactToTriggerInterface>(OriginalObject); // ReactingObject will be non-null if the interface is implemented.
+IPickable* MyInterface = Cast<IPickable>(OriginalObject); // ReactingObject will be non-null if the interface is implemented.

-ISomeOtherInterface* DifferentInterface = Cast<ISomeOtherInterface>(ReactingObject); // DifferentInterface will be non-null if ReactingObject is non-null and also implements ISomeOtherInterface.
+// Casting an interface to another interface ISomeOtherInterface* DifferentInterface = Cast<ISomeOtherInterface>(MyInterface); // DifferentInterface will be non-null if MyInterface is non-null and also implements ISomeOtherInterface.

+// Casting an interface to an object
-AActor* Actor = Cast<AActor>(ReactingObject); // Actor will be non-null if ReactingObject is non-null and OriginalObject is an AActor or AActor-derived class.
+AClass* Actor = Cast<AActor>(MyInterface); // Actor will be non-null if MyInterface is non-null and OriginalObject is an AClass or AClass-derived class.
 ```

 ### Implement interface via blueprint